abbeycode/UnrarKit/README.md

 # Notes

-Since UnrarKit uses C++ libraries, you will need to change the extension of classes that use UnrarKit to .mm.
-This will include libstdc++ in the linking stage.
-If you would like to keep your extension .m (though I'm not sure what the advantage would be), you will need to add libstdc++ to the linker flags in your application.
+Since UnrarKit uses C++ libraries, you will need to change the extension of classes that use UnrarKit to `.mm`.
+This will include `libstdc++` in the linking stage.
+If you would like to keep your extension `.m` (though I'm not sure what the advantage would be), you will need to add `libstdc++` to the linker flags in your application.

 To open in Xcode, use the [UnrarKit.xcworkspace](UnrarKit.xcworkspace) file, which includes the other projects.